Middle School Program

 The Discovery School’s Middle School program is designed to support and nurture students’ innate curiosity while helping them develop strong academic and social skills that will ensure a successful transition to high school.
 Middle School students experience authentic, active learning while working toward mastering skills that will lead them to think independently and achieve SMART goals that they set and in which they are personally invested.
-The Middle School program is comprised of multiple class periods throughout the school day.
+The Middle School program consists of multiple class periods throughout the school day.

-Our Middle School program grants students the freedom to learn to manage their time effectively and experiment with essential academic and social skills while providing them with the necessary scaffolding and differentiation to remain productive, engaged, and increasingly able to actualize their goals throughout their Middle School experience.
+Our Middle School program grants students the freedom to experiment with essential academic and social skills while providing them with the necessary scaffolding and differentiating to remain productive, engaged, and increasingly able to actualize their goals.
 Learning from mistakes, overcoming challenges, and solving problems creatively are celebrated as vital steps in the learning process.
 Study skills and self-advocacy strategies are integrated throughout the program in order to prepare students for the demands of future high school courses.